Code-Institute-Submissions/memory-blocks/README.md

      1. Highscore

         - A highscore is displayed at the top of the screen.
 The highscore is set to zero if the game has not been played before.
-When a player sets a new highscore, their highscore is saved in local storage and displayed every time they play the game on the same device.
+When a player sets a new highscore, their highscore is saved in local storage and displayed every time they play the game on the same device and the same browser.

      2. The game grid